SrBrahma/fractional-indexing-utils/README.md

 It assumes your FI (fractional indexed) objects has the property 'sortId', containing the fractional-indexing generated key, a pattern that I came up with.
 It could be a dynamic key, but for now it suits me well.

+When you want nested data, like categories and items, I suggest you to have them both as props in an object at the same level, and in the item, have the categoryId.
+This way you can easily change the item category and its order, without changing anything else.
+Smart!
+I had come up to this resolution because I am now using Firebase Firestore, and when both are in a single a doc, I can just deep update() the specific category/item with {['path.to.item']: 'notation'}.

 ```ts
 import { generateKeyBetween } from 'fractional-indexing';